 - Previous Decoder state

-can be any activation function such as sigmoid, tanh or ReLu.
+- g can be any activation function such as sigmoid, tanh, or ReLu.

 These are called the attention weights.
-This is what that decides how much importance should be given to the inputs .
+It decides how much importance should be given to the inputs .

 We feed these Context Vectors to the RNNs of the Decoder layer.
 Each decoder produces an output which is the translation for the input words.